 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-Information about the Agency's exposure to interest rate risk as a result of its equity in the cash and investment pool of the City is provided by disclosures in the notes to the basic financial statements of the City's Comprehensive Annual Financial Report that shows the distribution of the City's investments by maturity.
-The Agency's investment of \$189,220 in the City's investment pool has a maturity date of 12 months or less.
+Information about the Agency's exposure to interest rate risk as a result of its equity in the cash and investment pool of the City is provided by disclosures in the notes to the basic financial statements of the City's Comprehensive Annual Financial Report.
+The Agency's investment of \$144,445 in the City's investment pool has a maturity date of 12 months or less.